Radical or moderate? Trump paints Democratic ticket as both

-WASHINGTON (AP) — A former prosecutor trying to hide her crime-fighting past — who is also weak on crime.
-The most radical pick for vice president ever — but too moderate to energize the Democratic base.
+WASHINGTON (AP) — An overzealous prosecutor trying to hide her crime-fighting past — who is also weak on crime.
+The most radical pick for vice president ever — but too moderate to energize the progressive Democratic base.

 President Donald Trump’s campaign is struggling to define Sen. Kamala Harris, Democrat Joe Biden’s newly announced running mate.
 Biden’s decision to choose Harris — who ran for president last year in the same pragmatic vein as Biden did and is now the first Black woman to compete on a major party’s presidential ticket — has further complicated the Trump campaign’s crude efforts to depict Biden as out of step with the country as Trump continues to lag in the polls.